Policy No: PD66

 Readers need a Special Collections Library Card to request and access special collections materials.
 This can be applied for online and then collected in person at the Special Collections Desk in the Mitchell Library Reading Room.
 Readers must present two forms of identification which provide their current address, photo and signature.

 When using special collections material, readers must adhere to the Special Collections conditions of use.
 These conditions are in place to assist the Library to preserve these special collections items, and specify information relating to requesting of items, security procedures, correct handling and copying issues.

 When readers request access to special collections material, Library staff will conduct a reference interview in order to:

 - Understand the nature of the research being undertaken by the reader.

-- Identify that appropriate indexes and surrogate copies including digital and microforms have been consulted if appropriate.
+- Identify and ensure that appropriate indexes and surrogate copies, including digital and microforms, have been consulted if appropriate.

 - Establish the type of access required, including the level of supervision or access to multiple copies to undertake comparisons.

 The number of items to be requested will be verified through the reference interview process.
 Depending on the circumstance readers may request up to six manuscript boxes at a time (or up to 10 if they are stored offsite).
 If needed, more can be requested throughout the day if these are located in onsite storage.
 Different limits apply to high security items as specified in section 4 below.